 - Higher-Carb Foods To Avoid at El Pollo Loco

-- New Pollo Fit Bowls
+- New Pollo Fit Bowls and Keto Taco

 Tips For Ordering at El Pollo Loco

-Because of these reasons, on the strict ketogenic diet, it’s best to follow your keto plan and cook your own foods at home so you can take control of your macros and the quality.
+On a strict ketogenic diet, it’s best to follow your keto plan and cook your own foods at home so you can take control of your macros and the quality.
 It’s still possible to keep the carbohydrate intake low when eating out, but it doesn’t always mean that you are strictly keto.

 Most people eat at El Pollo Loco for the convenience.
-It’s an easy place to stop in at on your lunch break when you don’t have much time to eat or anytime you need a quick bite.
+It’s an easy place to stop in on your lunch break when you don’t have much time to eat or anytime you need a quick bite.